 Check with your relevant state government authority or the local council for more tips and guidelines on managing fire risk on your hobby farm.
 The NSW Rural Fire Service provides a great resource.

 Zoning and council restrictions

 - Rural conservation zone: These are areas of environmental significance.
-Agriculture is permitted but it has to be consistent with the environmental and landscape values of the area.
-A single dwelling is allowed on your hobby farm but animal boarding and significant husbandry is not permitted.
+Agriculture is permitted, but it has to be consistent with the environmental and landscape values of the area.
+A single dwelling is allowed on your hobby farm, but animal boarding and significant husbandry are not permitted.